SNodeC/snode.c/docs/logging/semantic-migration-06-tls-socket-stream-report.md

 ## Implementation summary

-This is a clean inventory-only Migration 6 PR from the current local base that already contains PR #151, #154, #155, #156, #157, and #158.
+This is the accumulated Migration 6 PR from the current local base that already contains PR #151, #154, #155, #156, #157, and #158.
 It does not duplicate any previous semantic logging PR.

 The initial TLS socket-stream macro inventory found **67 production LOG/PLOG/VLOG call sites** under `src/core/socket/stream/tls`, which exceeds the stop/split threshold of 35 call sites.
-Per the Migration 6 instructions, this PR stops before production edits and recommends splitting the work into:
+Per the Migration 6 instructions, the work was split and is being completed in staged follow-ups:

+- Migration 6 inventory/split: done.
-- Migration 6a — TLS reader/writer I/O paths
+- Migration 6a — TLS reader/writer I/O paths: done.
-- Migration 6b — TLS handshake/shutdown/error helpers
+- Migration 6b — TLS handshake/shutdown/OpenSSL helpers: done.

-No TLS socket-stream production logging call sites were migrated in this inventory-only PR.
+- Migration 6c — TLS VLOG/unclear/SNI-overlap cleanup and final closure: still open.

+This PR remains open until 6c is complete.

 ## Exact changed files